 Smite is a third person, MOBA title which truly excels in terms of online gaming.
-HI-REZ studios produced and published this title and it has been recently released on a number of different platforms including PC, PS4 and Xbox One.
+HI-REZ studios produced and published this title and it has been recently released on a number of different platforms including PC, PS4 and Xbox One and now the Switch.
 After my first encounter with this game, I was truly engrossed in the amount of detail put into this title.
 Before you can really get into the world of SMITE, you are required to complete the tutorial which included a number of different stages.
 Usually I find this sort of thing tedious, however it really gave me the opportunity to get to know the key strategies for this game, and I really did enjoy it.

 Throughout the tutorial I was introduced to a number of different obstacles, including enemy followers, enemy towers, phoenixes and gods, which I had to observe and tackle before moving on to any other stage in the tutorial.
 Personally this was very helpful, as you can understand the way the game modes work, and it also gives you the opportunity to really have an insight to the 3D, third person perspective, which many MOBA titles have failed to deliver in the past.
 Personally, this was one of my favourite features, and made the experience a whole lot more entertaining.